Juan Martín del Potro career statistics

 This is a list of the main career statistics of Argentine professional tennis player, Juan Martín del Potro.
 To date, Del Potro has won 22 Association of Tennis Professionals (ATP) singles titles, including one Grand Slam singles title at the 2009 US Open and one Masters 1000 singles title at the 2018 BNP Paribas Open.
-He was also the runner-up at the 2009 ATP World Tour Finals, a semi-finalist at the 2009 and 2018 French Opens and 2013 Wimbledon Championships, a quarterfinalist at the Australian Open in 2009 and 2012, a bronze medalist at the 2012 London Olympics, and a silver medalist at the 2016 Rio Olympics.
-On August 13, 2018, Del Potro achieved a career-high singles ranking of world No. 3 for the first time.
+He was also the runner-up at the 2009 ATP World Tour Finals, a semifinalist at the 2009 and 2018 French Opens and 2013 Wimbledon Championships, a quarterfinalist at the Australian Open in 2009 and 2012, a bronze medalist at the 2012 London Olympics, and a silver medalist at the 2016 Rio Olympics.
+On 13 August 2018, Del Potro achieved a career-high singles ranking of world No. 3 for the first time.

 Career achievements

 In 2008, Del Potro became the first player in ATP history to win his first four career titles in as many tournaments.
 This achievement is also the second-longest winning streak by a teenager in the Open Era, behind Rafael Nadal.
 Later that year, del Potro reached his first Grand Slam singles quarterfinal at the US Open, losing to Andy Murray in four sets.
-On October 6, 2008 Del Potro entered the top 10 of the ATP Singles Rankings for the first time in his career.
+On October 6, 2008, Del Potro entered the top 10 of the ATP singles rankings for the first time in his career.
 His strong results throughout the year allowed him to qualify for the year-ending ATP World Tour Finals for the first time in his career.
 However, he failed to progress beyond the preliminary round-robin stage, losing two of the three matches he played.
-Nonetheless, Del Potro finished the year as world No. 9, the first time he had finished a year in the Top 10.
+Nonetheless, Del Potro finished the year as world No. 9, the first time he had finished a year in the top 10.

 Del Potro's good form carried over into the new year as he reached his second successive Grand Slam singles quarterfinal at the Australian Open, losing to world No. 2 and eventual runner-up Roger Federer.
 In June of the same year, del Potro reached his first Grand Slam singles semi-final at the French Open, where he once again lost to the world No. 2 and eventual champion, Roger Federer, this time in five sets.
 This marked the first time that del Potro had taken a set from Federer.
 In August, del Potro reached his first ATP Masters Series singles final at the Rogers Cup in Canada, losing to Andy Murray in three sets.
-Later that year, del Potro reached his first US Open final by defeating then-world no. 3 Rafael Nadal in the semi-finals in straight sets.
-Del Potro went on to win his first Grand Slam singles title by defeating world no. 1 and five-time defending champion Roger Federer for the first time in his career, prevailing in five sets.
-In November, del Potro lost to Nikolay Davydenko in the final of the ATP World Tour Finals in straight sets.
+Later that year, del Potro reached his first US Open final by defeating then-world No. 3, Rafael Nadal, in the semifinals in straight sets.
+Del Potro went on to win his first Grand Slam singles title by defeating world no. 1 and five-time defending champion Federer for the first time in his career, prevailing in five sets.
+In November, del Potro lost to Nikolay Davydenko in the final of the ATP World Tour Finals, in straight sets.